 CCP, Section 1571 (a) provides authority for the Office of the State Controller (SCO), at reasonable times and upon reasonable notice, to examine the records of any person if the Controller has reason to believe that the person is a holder who has failed to report property that should have been reported pursuant to CCP Section 1500 et seq.

-CCP, Section (b) provides authority for the Office of the State Controller to request that the unclaimed property examination be conducted by third-party auditors on behalf of the State of California.
+CCP, Section (c) provides authority for the Office of the State Controller to adopt guidelines as to the policies and procedures governing the activity of third-party auditors who are hired by the Controller.